 What is Lean Six Sigma?

-Lean and Six Sigma are two process improvement methodologies which, when used together become extremely powerful business transformational tools.
+Lean and Six Sigma are two process improvement methodologies which, when used together become extremely powerful business transformation tools.

 Businesses all over Ireland are adopting Lean Six Sigma to maximise their organisation’s potential, increase team morale and effectiveness, and minimise waste and downtime.